GrinonBarrett/Taksidos/Core Rules/Character Creation/Species/Mermaid.md

 **Climb Speed**: You may climb up to 2 yards per move, presuming it is reasonable terrain to climb.

 **Swim speed**: You may swim up to 6 yards per move, presuming the water isn’t too rough.
-A sprint would move you 9 meters instead.

 **Table**: *Wound Allocation*
 | Result | **Name of Wound** | Effects                                                        |